nosas/blog/toonvision/classification/article.md

 While most Cogs can be found in the streets, the two highest-tiered Cogs of each suit can be found only in Cog buildings.

 We'll only acquire data about Cogs in the streets for this model.
-We can leverage Cog invasions in order to find building-specific Cogs in the streets.
+We can leverage Cog invasions to find building-specific Cogs in the streets.

 ### Why is it important for Toons to classify Cogs?

 More often than not, ToonTasks involve defeating Cogs.
-A ToonTown AI must be able to identify which Cogs are in a given image in order to engage in battle with the correct Cog.
+A ToonTown AI must be able to identify which Cogs are in a given image to engage in battle with the correct Cog.

 However, there are delivery tasks that require Toons to deliver items to NPCs in the streets of ToonTown.
-Therefore, it's important for Toons to identify and *avoid* Cogs in its path in order to deliver the items on time.
+Therefore, Toons need to identify and *avoid* Cogs in its path to deliver the items on time.

 ---
 ## The ToonVision dataset